 Internal parasites in dogs

-Internal parasites in dogs that are commonly causing are; heartworms, roundworms, tapeworms, whipworms, etc.
+Internal parasites in dogs that are commonly caused are; heartworms, roundworms, tapeworms, whipworms, etc.

-Heartworms one of the commonly seen internal parasites are transmitted through mosquito bites.
-In the bloodstream of a dog, an adult heartworm releases larvae, which develop and ultimately damage the heart and lungs of the dog, possibly leading to congestive heart failure and death.
+Heartworms one of the commonly seen internal parasites is transmitted through mosquito bites.
+In the bloodstream of a dog, adult heartworm releases larvae, which develop and ultimately damage the heart and lungs of the dog, possibly leading to congestive heart failure and death.

 - digestive problem.

 - Irritation and inflammation.

 Consult your veterinarian to determine the best parasite control plan for your dog.
 When any intestinal parasites are discovered, prompt worm treatment should be given; for dogs at risk of re-infection, regular deworming may be necessary.